 If you have been injured by a health care professional or provider, we can help.

-We are fortunate to have quality health care in Australia, however, sometimes things go wrong.
-Failure to provide proper care to a patient is called medical negligence.
-It may be as a result of a doctor, hospital or other health professional – this area of law can be complex and difficult to navigate, so if you believe you have a claim you should contact one of our expert lawyers today on 1800 21 22 23.
+Generally, health care in Australia is usually of a high standard, however, sometimes things go wrong.
+Failure to provide reasonable medical care to a patient is called medical negligence.
+It may be as a result of the conduct of a doctor, hospital or other health professional – this area of law can be complex and difficult to navigate, so if you believe you may have a claim you should contact one of our expert lawyers today on 1800 21 22 23.